mkmat/ETH-Computational-Thinking-Labs/README.md

 ## Collaboration tool: Installation-free: Run python3 in CTL-code-expert<a name="code-expert"></a>

-To be able to edit your python scripts simultaneously with group members and to execute them without installing anything (no python, vscode, github required) you can do the following:
+To be able to edit your python scripts simultaneously with group members and to execute them without installing anything (no python, vscode, GitHub required) you can do the following:

 1. One group member either imports the GitHub repository as a new project to his/her Overleaf (if other group members prefer to edit the code outside Overleaf) OR creates a new folder CODES, and creates a file code.py within this folder.
 2. This group member shares the project with the remaining group members (emails required, click Share in Overleaf)